 Java is a popular programming language for system software development and web application.
 You need to install the Java Development Kit (JDK) and Java Runtime Environment (JRE) for the setup of the Java development environment.
-This tutorial will guide you to install Oracle Java 11 LTS version on Debian 10 Stretch Linux system.
+This tutorial will guide you to install Oracle Java 13 version on Debian 10 Stretch Linux system.

 Step 1 – Prerequsities